 What Is Information Systems?

-Students in the information systems (IS) program hosted by the Monte Ahuja College of Business at CSU are interested in managing information technology services, systems, and digital infrastructure.
+Students in the information systems (IS) program hosted by the Monte Ahuja College of Business at Cleveland State are interested in managing information technology services, systems, and digital infrastructure.

 “If the student wants to code, and they’re sure, then that’s computer science, 100%,” said Dr. West.
 “But if they think about themselves moving into management — a leadership position — or want to work more with users or lead a team, then that might be info systems.”